Lorenz Zuckermandel: Childhood and youth

 Lorenz Zuckermandel's parents, Johann Friedrich and Katharina Margaretha (née Pirner), were smallholder farmers at Meckenweber in Bürglein (house No. 19), on the former territory of the Bavarian Cistercian monastery of Heilsbronn, where the family had settled since 1777.

-Lorenz was the fifth of six children and attended the village school, where he earned the distinction of being best in class year after year.
-When he was 14 years old, his father passed away at the age of 57, and the widow was no longer able to take care of all her children.
+Lorenz was the fifth of six children and attended the village school, where he academically excelled.
+When he was 14 years old, his father died at the age of 57, and the widow was no longer able to take care of all her children.
 She had to give away her son Lorenz.
 He was taken in by a family friend, a forester, and moved to the forester's residence in Ansbach, where he attended secondary school.
 Here, too, he was best in class and received the city's award for best academic performance.

 Professional life

 After completing school with outstanding grades, he embarked on an apprenticeship at the Erlanger & Söhne bank in Frankfurt.
 Soon after completing his apprenticeship, he was appointed as a director of the newly founded Oldenburgische Landesbank, which was founded in collaboration with the Erlanger & Söhne bank on 15 January 1869.
 According to the Reichsbankengesetz (Reichsbank Act) enacted by Prussia in 1875, the Oldenburgische Landesbank had the right to issue bank notes.
 However, in spite of the limitations that this entailed, it has been in the credit, deposits, and securities business since its founding.

 Lorenz Zuckermandel was a gifted linguist and mastered English with virtually no accent.
 He also spoke fluent French.
 Afterwards, he learned Spanish, which allowed him to fill in for the director of the Madrid branch in 1872.
 Family documents point to Italy as a popular travel destination and highlight the importance of Italian art, culture and language.